fubark/cyber/docs/docs.md

 ### Bitwise Operators.

 Cyber supports the following bitwise operators for integer values.
-Number operands are first converted to a 32-bit integer before applying the operation.
+Number operands are first converted to a 32-bit integer (two's complement) before applying the operation.
 ```text
 -- Bitwise and: any underlying bits that are set in both integers are set in the new integer.
 a & b